prestofresco/python_simple_chatroom/README.md

 The user is then greeted with a login/registration option menu.

 On successful registration and login, the user enters the chatroom and is greeted by a help menu, which can be called any time by typing 'help'.
-The user may enter a chat message to message all other online users, or use one of the commands outlined in the help menu.
+The user may enter a chat message 'msg' to message all other online users, or use one of the commands outlined in the help menu.

 See 'users.csv' for username/password combinations that can be used in testing.